MicrosoftDocs/dataexplorer-docs/data-explorer/web-share-queries.md

 # Share queries from Azure Data Explorer web UI

-This document will guide you through the process of sharing queries from the [Azure Data Explorer web UI](https://dataexplorer.azure.com/home).
+This article will walk you through the process of sharing queries from the [Azure Data Explorer web UI](https://dataexplorer.azure.com/home).
+By the end of this guide, you'll know how to share a query with a colleague, pin it to a dashboard, or even connect it to Power BI.

+## Prerequisites

+* A Microsoft account or an Azure Active Directory user identity.
+An Azure subscription isn't required.
+* Access to an Azure Data Explorer cluster and database.
+You may use the publicly available [**help** cluster](https://dataexplorer.azure.com/help) or [create a cluster and database](create-cluster-database-portal.md).

 ## Get started